Big Nate (TV series): Production

 In 1991, the first year the Big Nate comic was published, Peanuts executive producer Lee Mendelson purchased the option from Lincoln Peirce to make an animated Big Nate television series for Saturday-morning cartoons at NBC; Peirce "was paid $5,000 to write a quote-on-quote bible describing the characters and outlining a few story ideas".
-However, the day after this deal was finalized, all NBC Saturday-morning cartoons were cancelled, sending the series into development hell.
+However, the day after this deal was finalized, all NBC Saturday-morning cartoons were cancelled, and development on the initial series was scrapped.

 On February 19, 2020, Nickelodeon announced an animated Big Nate series.
 Nickelodeon's executive vice president of animation production and development, Ramsey Ann Naito, stated that she had wanted to adapt the Big Nate book series into an animated series for a long time.

 On March 24, 2022, the series was renewed for a second season of 10 episodes.
 On August 3, 2022, it was announced that 10 additional episodes were ordered for the second season.
 On June 22, 2023, it was announced that the second season would premiere on July 7, 2023.